Troyanovsky/Local-LLM-Comparison-Colab-UI/README.md

     return pairs
 ```
 Explanation of the task: This problem tests the candidate's proficiency in Python and their ability to apply efficient algorithms for a common task in software engineering.
+- wizard-vicuna-13B-GPTQ (using oobabooga/text-generation-webui) : 10
+- WizardCoder-15B-1.0-GPTQ (using oobabooga/text-generation-webui) : 5.5
+- Redmond-Hermes-Coder-GPTQ (using oobabooga/text-generation-webui) : 10

 ### Question 2: Implement a computer vision model in PyTorch that can classify images of handwritten digits using the MNIST dataset.
 Task Domain: Computer Vision